Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/aikau-pages.md

 There is also the availability of the "hybrid" view of the page.
 By changing the URL to:
-`http://<server>:<port>/share/page/hdp/ws/my-new-page` (note the additional "h") you will get the page content rendered between the standard Alfresco Content Services header and footer.
+`http://<server>:<port>/share/page/hdp/ws/my-new-page` (note the additional "h") you will get the page content rendered between the standard Content Services header and footer.

 ### Summary and next steps